-She became a diplomate of the American College of Veterinary Internal Medicine in 1982 and has been active in a number of professional organizations such as the AVMA, the American Association of Bovine Practitioners, the American College of Veterinary Internal Medicine, and the Wisconsin Veterinary Medicine Association.
+She became a diplomate of the American College of Veterinary Internal Medicine in 1982 and has been active in several professional organizations such as the AVMA, the American Association of Bovine Practitioners, the American College of Veterinary Internal Medicine, and the Wisconsin Veterinary Medicine Association.

 Jack Sexton, Class of 1978

 Jack Sexton is a small animal practitioner and co-owner and medical director of McLean Animal Hospital in McLean, Virginia.
 He has practiced in McLean since 1979, earning a staunchly loyal client base thanks to his dedication to helping save beloved pets and his responsive, positive manner.